-- when the fair value is evidenced by a quoted price in an active market for an identical asset (i.e. a Level 1 input) or based on a valuation technique that uses only data from observable markets, the difference is recognised as a gain or loss;

-- in all other cases, the difference is deferred and the timing of recognition of deferred day one profit or loss is determined individually.
-It is either amortised over the life of the instrument, deferred until the instrument's fair value can be determined using market observable inputs, or realised through settlement. - 1.7.2 Classification and subsequent measurement (applicable from 1 January 2018)
+- when the fair value is evidenced by a quoted price in an active market for an identical asset (i.e. a Level 1 input) or based on a valuation technique that uses only data from observable markets, the difference is recognised as a gain or loss; - in all other cases, the difference is deferred and the timing of recognition of deferred day one profit or loss is determined individually.
+It is either amortised over the life of the instrument, deferred until the instrument's fair value can be determined using market observable inputs, or realised through settlement. - 1.7.2 Classification and subsequent measurement

-From 1 January 2018, the Group has applied IFRS 9 and classifies its financial assets in the following measurement categories:
+The Group classifies its financial assets in the following measurement categories: